lambda-land/VSat-Papers/EMSE2021/README.md

     - the `*.nix` files in the `nix` directory, pin the development environment used in the benchmarks and analysis to specific commits of `nixpkgs` which are dated for the time of publication.
-This allows researchers to create a development environment identical to the one used in this paper for both the `vsat` tool and for the statistics scripts, in a `nix-shell`; Use `> nix-shell R.nix` for the `R` environment.
-To reproduce the haskell environment we rely on the `stack` built tool
+This allows researchers to create a development environment identical to the one used in this paper for the statistics scripts, in a `nix-shell`; Use `> nix-shell R.nix` for the `R` environment.
+To reproduce the haskell environment we rely on the `stack` build tool.
     - We provide the source code R scripts used in our evaluation in the `statisticsScripts` directory.
 The scripts are heavily commented.
     - The vsat tool can be built using either `cabal`, `stack`.
 Both allow a